unitymakesus/rtp/wp-content/plugins/give-square/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.1.1: March 18th, 2020 =
+* Fix: When a donor did not provide an "Address line 2" field it would result in an error from Square preventing the donation from processing.

+= 1.1.0: February 27th, 2020 =
+* Important: When you are updating to this version please ensure that you reconnect your Square account.
+* New: Square's API has undergone significant updates and this update brings it up to date with all those changes.
+Specific updates include updating oAuth API to version 2.0, Locations API updated to v2, payment processing now using the new Payments API, and improvements to token renewals.
+* New: Square now has a proper sandbox for testing so we have added a new "Connect to Square Sandbox" button within the admin.
+* New: There is now a "Token Refresh" date field that displays within Square's WP-admin settings screen so you can more easily tell when the last refresh was and can even manually refresh it yourself.
+As well, there is also a line item under System Information for support.

 = 1.0.4: July 29th, 2019 =
 * New: When disconnecting the site from Square a notice now appears prompting the admin that any other sites connected to Give will also be disconnected.
 This is a requirement of the Square API and we are providing this to warn admins that other sites sharing the same Square connection will also be disconnected.